ArceLopera/ArceLopera.github.io/_services/Research_on_Demand.md

 Using targeted lab research, I partner with your research team to understand how to explore the general problem and define SMART objectives.
 Using this approach, you will find real issues experienced by real customers in your targeted audience when they interact with your early concepts and hypotheses.
 Then, I will help to analyze the results to understand how to address those insights.
-Testing for user experiential interaction, usability and engagement will reveal both qualitative and quantitative data to depict not only attitudes, opinions and emotions but also behavior that can affect the design of a meaningful long term solution.
+Testing for user experiential interaction, usability, and engagement will reveal both qualitative and quantitative data to depict not only attitudes, opinions, and emotions but also, behavior that can affect the design of a meaningful long term solution.
-The iterative design of potential solutions coupled with user testing allows to converge data-driven decisions into an implementation of a specific solution.
+The iterative design of potential solutions coupled with user testing allows converging data-driven decisions into an implementation of a specific solution.

 Finally, if your team has already launched your product, and you seek to test its impact or knowing how to improve its